 I got Nick Pineault back again.

-A few months back he was on EFI talking about foods that help with pain relief.
-Now he is back to chat about 3 fat loss food mistakes that everyone makes.
+A few months back, he was on EFI talking about foods that help with pain relief.
+Now he is back to chat about three fat-loss food mistakes that everyone makes.
 Enjoy the interview ~ Rick Kaselj, MS

-Rick Kaselj: Hey this is Rick Kaselj from ExercisesForInjuries.com.
+Rick Kaselj: Hey, this is Rick Kaselj from ExercisesForInjuries.com.
 I want to welcome you to another video interview.
-In this video, I am going to Interview Nick Pineault who I interviewed before.
-I interviewed him back a couple of months where we were talking about the pain-free diet.
+In this video, I will interview Nick Pineault, whom I interviewed before.
+I interviewed him back a couple of months after discussing the pain-free diet.

 I met Nick, and we exchanged emails over the internet.
-We met a couple of months back in Denver and had a good chat there.
+We met a few months back in Denver and had a good chat there.
 And we also ran into each other a couple of weeks ago in San Diego.
 Today, we will talk about the fat loss side of things.

 Who is Nick Pineault?

 Nick Pineault: Sure, thanks, Rick.
-Thank you for having me it’s always a pleasure.
-First, I am Nick Pineault, you can get by my name.
-I’m a Canadian and now in Montreal Quebec.
+Thank you for having me.
+It’s always a pleasure.
+First, I am Nick Pineault; you can get by my name.
+I’m a Canadian and am now in Montreal, Quebec.

 You can visit me here, in Montreal, if you want.
 It’s a great place.